List of In Another World with My Smartphone characters: Other characters

 A Dark Elf from a noble family in Xenoahs, who joined Brunhild's knight order after Touya cured her of a terrible illness called Demoderma.
-In the prior series, she revealed to be Sakura's personal bodyguard during her time in the Demon Kingdom of Xenoahs.
+In the prior series, she was revealed to be Sakura's personal bodyguard during her time in the Demon Kingdom of Xenoahs.
 She places herself into exile when Sakura, formally known as Farnese Forneus, was thought to have been killed by the assassins from Yulong Heavenly Kingdom sent by her treacherous uncle Severus Arnos, but later resumes her duties and used her null magic recall to restore Sakura's memories when she was discovered to be alive in the Brunhild Dukedom thanks to her singing voice, which Spica easily recognized during the Brunhild Festival.